 State lawmakers are mindful of their states' business tax climates, but they are sometimes tempted to lure business with lucrative tax incentives and subsidies instead of broadbased tax reform.
 This can be a dangerous proposition, as the example of Dell Computers and North Carolina illustrates.
 North Carolina agreed to \$240 million worth of incentives to lure Dell to the state.
 Many of the incentives came in the form of tax credits from the state and local governments.
-Unfortunately, Dell announced in 2009 that it would be closing the plant after only four years of operations.19 A 2007 USA TODAY article chronicled similar problems other states have had with companies that receive generous tax incentives.20
+Unfortunately, Dell announced in 2009 that it would be closing the plant after only four years of operations.
+A 2007 USA TODAY article chronicled similar problems other states have had with companies that receive generous tax incentives.
+In the state of the plant after only four years of operations.